 circa: Late 1800s

 A phenomenal pair of French upholstered mahogany armchairs in the Directoire style, circa 1890.
 The bergeres have a square form with elegant, sloping arms that end in scrolled handrests.
 Exquisitely carved square balusters form the front legs, with multiple detailed segments.
 The back legs have a gentle outward curve; all legs rest on petite brass casters.
 Beautiful blonde mahogany has fine banded inlay throughout, with thin strips of ebony and satin wood.
 A wonderful stylized floral motif is inlaid on either side of the scrolled handrests.
 The square joins on the front legs have additional floral motif inlay of a different design, with details to create depth and shading on the petals.
-Dark taupe gray velvet upholstery makes a perfect foil for the honey-toned wood.
+Dark taupe upholstery makes a perfect foil for the honey-toned wood.
 Double welt cord trim finishes out the chairs.
 Very comfortable, upholstery is brand new.
 Seat height on the chairs is 17.5".

 Note: We have a matching Sofa available, contact us for details.